jrandj/aws-security-specialty/README.md

 1. You have a set of applications, databases, and web servers hosted in AWS.
 The web servers are placed behind an ELB.
 There are separate security groups for the application, database, and web servers.
 The security groups have been defined accordingly.
 There is an issue with the communication between the application and database servers.
 In order to troubleshoot the issue between just the application and database server, what is the ideal set of minimal steps you would take?
     * As communication is usually from the application to the database, check the outbound rules for the application security group and the inbound rules for the database security group.

 1. You have a highly sensitive application which you would like to protect from being overwhelmed by malicious traffic.
 You are running your own proprietary web application firewall which performs packet inspection and filtering on two EC2 instances behind an application load balancer.
 Once the traffic is deemed safe, it is sent to your application servers.
-However a recent DDoS attack managed to overwhelm your infrastructure, causing legitimate requests to hang.
+However, a recent DDoS attack managed to overwhelm your infrastructure, causing legitimate requests to hang.
 How can you configure your infrastructure to be more scalable and resilient to this kind of attack?
     * Run the proprietary firewall software on an autoscaling group of EC2 instances behind an internet facing elastic load balancer.
 Place another load balancer in front of your application servers.

 1. Your web application is running on an auto-scaling group of EC2 instances behind an Elastic Load Balancer.
 You are receiving reports of multiple malicious requests which are attempting to perform a SQL injection attack.
 The requests are coming from a group of IP addresses in the same range.
 Which of the following could you do to block these requests to prevent them from impacting your application?